Maxzilla60/Random-Puush/README.md

 `rand_puush.py 5` (opens 5 links, one thread per link)

 `rand_puush.py -1` (runs the script in endless mode, opening links as it finds them)

-### Man, this script is slow
-I know. :(

-Don't really know how to optimize it.